 The children will be encouraged to participate in a variety of activities in our specially designed toddler classroom.
 Choices will include: art projects, block building, dramatic play, play dough, sand and water play.

 Gym Time Running, jumping, climbing and tumbling are a necessary part of any young child's physical development.
 Our mini-gym is designed to facilitate children's gross motor development while they play together.

 Group Time Singing together, reading together, learning to take turns and be in a group with peers all create the fabric of a shared experience in a classroom.
 Each day we will have snack time and a circle time, which will introduce children to the excitement of being part of a group.

 Debbie Semmel, Program Coordinator

 Debbie Semmel has a Masters in Education as well as a Masters in Educational Leadership and has taught at Rodeph Sholom School for 25 years.
 She has been a teacher in the Early Childhood Division throughout her tenure, and specifically a Twos (and younger) teacher for the last 12 years.
-She particularly enjoys the opportunity to introduce young children to the school environment, and is thrilled to be coordinating the Early Learning Programs: Learning Together and Learning Together and Apart.
+She particularly enjoys the opportunity to introduce young children to the school environment, and is thrilled to be coordinating the Early Learning Programs.

 Lisa Schiff, Congregration Rodeph Sholom Early Engagement Specialist